Intimate Wedding in Bangalore: 50-200 Guest Planning Guide

 Do not spring the small guest list on your families a month before invitations go out.
 Raise it during the very first budget discussion — frame it as a considered choice, not a cost-cutting measure.
 "We want a celebration where we can spend real time with every guest" is a more persuasive opening than "We do not want to invite that many people."

-Share examples.
-Show your parents photographs of a beautifully executed intimate wedding — the personalised details, the quality of the food, the closeness of the ceremony.
+Share examples — show your parents photographs of a beautifully executed intimate wedding.
+The personalised details, the quality of the food, the closeness of the ceremony.
 Most parents' objections are rooted in fear of social judgment, not in genuine preference for a large event.
 Once they see what an intimate wedding actually looks like, many come around.
+Blogs like The Wedding Brigade and WedMeGood's real wedding features showcase beautifully executed small celebrations that can help make your case.

 Offer a Separate Reception

-The most effective compromise in Bangalore: hold an intimate ceremony and dinner for 100 to 150 close family and friends, followed by a separate cocktail reception for the extended circle (200 to 300 people) on another evening.
+The most effective compromise in Bangalore: hold an intimate ceremony and dinner for 100 to 150 close family and friends, followed by a separate cocktail reception for the extended circle on another evening.
 The ceremony stays personal and curated, while the extended family feels included.
 The cocktail reception can be more casual and significantly cheaper per head than a full sit-down.
+For tips on planning a standout reception, see our Bangalore wedding reception trends guide.

 Involve Parents in Planning